-Old Icelandic hallr 'rock, stone' + Old Icelandic Þórr, the name of the god of thunder, deriving from Proto-Germanic *þunraz 'thunder'.
+Old Norse hallr 'rock, stone' + Old Norse Þórr, the name of the god of thunder, deriving from Proto-Germanic *þunraz 'thunder'.

 Found in Scandinavia, and in areas of Scandinavian influence such as the Danelaw.
 In Finland and Estonia from the 1500s, the variant form Hallor was used.